/me waves enthusiastically from Denmark

 - rape as a plot device/motivation

 - graphic physical brutality, esp against characters from the margins (FEMALE OF THE SPECIES was tough to read but absolutely phenomenal due to McGinnis’ nuanced handling of text and themes, same for Rita Williams-Garcia’s JUMPED.
-WINGER was too much, FIGHT CLUB made me sick for a day, I quit watching Game of Thrones after season 2, close to quitting THE BRIDGE in season 1 when homeless population was targeted)
+WINGER was too much, as was FIGHT CLUB, just for an idea of where my line is)

 - I’m not anti-high fantasy, but it’s rare that one grabs me from the get-go.
 Same for sci fi.
 I can fall quite in love, but I’m lukewarm on many.
-Character development and personal stakes matter a lot for me here, and I tend to prefer things where the spec fic is a light touch.
-(I love THE HERO AND THE CROWN, SCORPIO RACES, ON THE EDGE OF GONE)
+Character development and personal stakes matter a lot for me here.
+(I love THE HERO AND THE CROWN, SCORPIO RACES, ON THE EDGE OF GONE, CHILDREN OF BLOOD AND BONE)

 Six forgotten giants.
 Two inseparable brothers.
 A bike thief.
 An arsonist at large.
 A family, unraveling.